Questions to Ask When Buying a New Build House

 If you have a landlord, you may also have to pay into a reserve fund which will be set up to ensure there’s money for any future repairs or maintenance.

-It’s also important to research whether there will be event or exit fees attached to your lease.
+It’s also important to research whether there will be exit fees or other charges attached to your lease.
 If so, you may have to announce beforehand if you are making changes to your living situation and perhaps even pay a fee.
 These are all questions you should ask before purchasing your new build property.

 Who Do You Contact if Something is Wrong With the Property?